Villelligiulia/The_Library/README.md

 ![The library responsive wireframe](books/static/images/the-library-responsive-wireframe.jpg)

-- The development of Balsamiq wireframe also helped in visualize the responsive design  of the website, where the title and main heading of the site "The Library" disappears on smaller screen, to be replaced by drop down icons on the right hand side, containing the links on the navbar, and the search bar placed at the top center populated by the title "The library" as placeholder, that is displayed to the user with a typewriting effect applied to it, every time the responsive page is loaded.
+The development of Balsamiq wireframe also helped in visualize the responsive design  of the website, where the title and main heading of the site "The Library" disappears on smaller screen, to be replaced by drop down icons on the right hand side, containing the links on the navbar, and the search bar placed at the top center populated by the title "The library" as placeholder, that is displayed to the user with a typewriting effect applied to it, every time the responsive page is loaded.

 ![The library responsive image from website](books/static/images/the-library-book-list-responsive2.jpg)

 ## The Database schema

-- The database schema was implemented using [Lucidchart](https://lucid.app/documents#/documents?folder_id=recent).
+The database schema was implemented using [Lucidchart](https://lucid.app/documents#/documents?folder_id=recent).

 ![The library database schema image](books/static/images/the-library-database-schema.jpg)

 Below a detailed explanation of the models and their fields and the relationships between the models.

-Author Model:
+### Author Model

-Fields:
+#### Fields

 - id (Primary Key, Integer Field): A unique identifier for each author.
 - name (CharField): The name of the author.

-Category Model:
+### Category Model

-Fields:
+#### Fields

 - id (Primary Key, Integer Field): A unique identifier for each category.
 - name (CharField): The name of the category.
 - image (ImageField): An image associated with the category.

-Book Model:
+### Book Model

-Fields:
+#### Fields

 - id (Primary Key, Integer Field): A unique identifier for each book.
 - title (CharField): The title of the book.